combine-org/combine-org.github.io/content/authors/COMBINE_2023/_index.md

 information:
 - name: Registration
-  description: Registration for the meeting is open and is free.
-Please register at the link on the left as soon as possible.
-This will help us plan the schedule and match your interests to the timing of the breakouts, etc.
+  description: Stay tuned for announcements confirming the important dates for the meeting.
   link: TBD
 - name: Organizers
-  description: The COMBINE 2023 meeting is organised by Dagmar Waltemath and Matthias König.
+  description: The COMBINE 2023 meeting will be organised by Ion Moraru and Michael Blinov.
   link: ../people/

 topics: